Gleyber Torres Preview, Player Props: Yankees vs. Rays

 Gleyber Torres At The Plate

-- Among the qualifying hitters in MLB action, his batting average ranks 50th, his on-base percentage ranks 63rd, and he is 64th in the league in slugging.
+- Among qualified hitters, he ranks 45th in batting average, while his on-base percentage ranks 59th and he is 64th in slugging.

-- Torres has reached base via a hit in 90 games this season (of 125 played), and had multiple hits in 33 of those games.
+- Torres has reached base via a hit in 91 games this year (of 126 played), and had multiple hits in 34 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.